aunt lute books

 San Francisco, CA 94141

 The Aunt Lute Foundation is a multicultural women’s press.
-The priority of our staff is to publish work by women not traditionally served by mainstream publishers, particularly works by women of color.
+The priority of our staff is to publish work by women, both transgender and cisgender, not traditionally served by mainstream publishers, particularly works by women of color.
 Our editing process is necessarily sensitive to the perspectives/voices/truths of the women with whom we work.

 What we’re looking for:

 We seek manuscripts, both fiction and nonfiction, by women from a variety of cultures, ethnic backgrounds and subcultures; women who are self-aware and who, in the face of all contradictory evidence, are still hopeful that the world can reserve a place of respect for each woman in it.
 We seek work that explores the specificities of the worlds from which we come and examines the intersections of the borders that we all inhabit.

 We do not accept:

 - Currently, we only accept poetry if it is submitted as part of a larger body of work or an edited anthology.